Fady-Esam/delivery-app/README.md

 A Flutter delivery app designed to streamline order delivery via bike and motorcycle.
 Includes both driver and customer modules, focusing on real-time order handling, tracking, and communication, integrated with a custom RESTful API.
+Built with **MVVM** architecture for scalability and maintainability and **BLoC** pattern for predictable and scalable UI logic.
 Currently under active development and debugging.

 ---